BrickRigs-AI/BrmmModersTemplate/GettingStarted.md

 1. Clone this repo.
 2. Go to ./Templates and check out some templates.
-3. When u find template that u like or u just created ur own u can create public repo and copy link too .html file that u want and paste it into discord bot (Discord bot will be soon).
+3. When you find a template that you like or you have created your own, you can create a public repository and copy the link to the .html file that you want.
+Then, paste it into the Discord bot.
+(Discord bot will be soon).

 > [!IMPORTANT]
 > If you want the install button to work with BRMM, you need to paste this code to button.